StockNews.com Initiates Coverage on CPI Aerostructures (NYSEAMERICAN:CVU)

-StockNews.com began coverage on shares of CPI Aerostructures (NYSEAMERICAN:CVU – Free Report) in a report issued on Sunday morning.
-The brokerage issued a buy rating on the aerospace company’s stock.
+Analysts at StockNews.com initiated coverage on shares of CPI Aerostructures (NYSEAMERICAN:CVU – Get Free Report) in a research note issued to investors on Saturday.
+The brokerage set a “buy” rating on the aerospace company’s stock.

 CPI Aerostructures Company Profile